 A method for preparing a pharmaceutical composition is provided in the present invention.
-The method includes: (a) extracting a Ferula sp. with an methanol to obtain a first extract; (b) partitioning the first extract with an n-hexanemethanol to obtain an methanol extract; (c) partitioning the methanol extract with a chloroform-water to obtain a chloroform extract; and (d) chromatographing the chloroform
+The method includes: (a) extracting a Ferula sp. with an methanol to obtain a first extract; (b) partitioning the first extract with an n-hexanemethanol to obtain an methanol extract; (c) partitioning the methanol extract with a chloroform-water to obtain a chloroform extract; and (d) chromatographing the chloroform extract to obtain the pharmaceutical composition.

 Preferably, the pharmaceutical composition includes at least a fraction, and the at least a fraction is a sesquiterpene coumarin or a diterpene.
-The chloroform extract inhibits an activity of an influenza A (H_1N_1) virus.
+The chloroform extract inhibits an activity of an influenza $A(H_1N_1)$ virus.

-An purpose of the pharmaceutical composition prepared from the aforementioned method is provided in the present invention, and the pharmaceutical composition is performed on inhibiting an activity of an influenza A (H_1N_1) virus or a growth of a cancer cell line.
+An purpose of the pharmaceutical composition prepared from the aforementioned method is provided in the present invention, and the pharmaceutical composition is performed on inhibiting an activity of an influenza $A\left(H_1N_1\right)$ virus or a growth of a cancer cell line.

-Preferably, the pharmaceutical composition includes 10'Racetoxy-11'-hydroxyumbelliprenin, 5'-hydroxyumbelliprenin, 10'R-karatavicinol, 8'-acetoxy-5'S-hydroxyumbelliprenin, methyl galbanate, galbanic acid, farnesiferol C, farnesiferol A, conferol, ligupersin A and epi-conferdione when the pharmaceutical composition inhibits the activity of the influenza A (H_1N_1) virus, and the pharmaceutical composition includes conferol when the pharmaceutical composition inhibits the growth of the cancer cell line.
+Preferably, the pharmaceutical composition includes 10'R-acetoxy-11'-hydroxyumbelliprenin, 5'-hydroxyumbelliprenin, 10'R-karatavicinol, 8'-acetoxy-5'S-hydroxyumbelliprenin, methyl galbanate, galbanic acid, farnesiferol C, farnesiferol A, conferol, ligupersin A and epi-conferdione 5 when the pharmacetical composition inhibits the activity of the influenza A $(H_1N_1)$ virus, and the pharmaceutical composition includes conferol when the pharmaceutical composition inhibits the growth of the cancer cell line.